tnebooks/12th-zoology/content.en/zoology/human-health-and-diseases/_index.md

 virus strain.
 Symptoms include fever, cough, sore throat, chills, weakness and body aches.
 Children, pregnant women and the elderly are at risk from severe infection.

-**7.1.2 Protozoan diseases** About 15 genera of protozoans live as parasites within the human body and cause diseases.
+### Protozoan diseases

-**Nipah virus** is a zoonotic virus (transmitted from animals to humans) and also transmitted through contaminated food.
+About 15 genera of protozoans live as parasites within the human body and cause diseases. **Nipah virus** is a zoonotic virus (transmitted from animals to humans) and also transmitted through contaminated food.
 In infected people, it causes a range of illness from asymptomatic infection to acute respiratory illness and fatal encephalitis.

 **Amoebiasis** also called amoebic dysentery or amoebic colitis is caused by _Entamoeba histolytica,_ which lives in the human large intestine and feeds on mucus and bacteria **(Fig. 7.1)**.
 Infective stage of this parasite is the **trophozoite**, which penetrates the walls of the host intestine (colon) and secretes histolytic enzymes causing ulceration, bleeding, abdominal pain and stools with excess mucus.
 Symptoms of amoebiasis can range from diarrhoea to dysentery with blood and mucus in the stool.
 House flies (Musca domestica) acts as a carrier for transmitting the parasite from contaminated faeces and water.